Wave-function geometry of band crossing points in two-dimensions: Abstract

 \section{Abstract}

-Geometry of the wave function is a central pillar of various geometric and topological phenomena.
-Especially, in topological phases of matter, the wave function geometry is expected to manifest in the form of various topological invariants as well as anomalous topological responses.
-In this work, we unveil the wave function geometry of two-dimensional semimetals with band crossing points (BCPs).
-We show that the geometric properties of BCPs are governed by the quantum metric describing the infinitesimal distance between quantum states.
-For generic linear BCPs (LBCPs), we show that the corresponding quantized Berry phase is determined either by an angular integral of the quantum metric or, equivalently, by the maximum quantum distance of Bloch states, which naturally explains the origin of the $\pi$-Berry phase of a LBCP.
-In the case of quadratic BCPs (QBCPs), the path-independent Berry phase can take an arbitrary value between 0 and $2\pi$.
-We find simple relations between the geometric property of QBCPs and the quantum metric in two cases: i) when one of the two crossing bands is flat, ii) when the system has rotation and/or time-reversal symmetries.
-We show that, when the Berry curvature is absent, a QBCP with an arbitrary Berry phase always accompanies another QBCP so that the fermion-doubling theorem is satisfied.
-On the other hand, when finite Berry curvature exists, a single QBCP with an arbitrary Berry phase can exist in the Brillouin zone.
-This work demonstrates that the quantum metric plays a critical role in understanding the fundamental properties of topological semimetals.
+Geometry of the wave function is a central pillar of modern solid state physics.
+In this work, we unveil the wave-function geometry of two-dimensional semimetals with band crossing points (BCPs).
+We show that the Berry phase of BCPs are governed by the quantum metric describing the infinitesimal distance between quantum states.
+For generic linear BCPs, we show that the corresponding Berry phase is determined either by an angular integral of the quantum metric, or equivalently, by the maximum quantum distance of Bloch states.
+This naturally explains the origin of the $\pi$-Berry phase of a linear BCP.
+In the case of quadratic BCPs, the Berry phase can take an arbitrary value between 0 and $2\pi$.
+We find simple relations between the Berry phase, maximum quantum distance, and the quantum metric in two cases: (i) when one of the two crossing bands is flat; (ii) when the system has rotation and/or time-reversal symmetries.
+To demonstrate the implication of the continuum model analysis in lattice systems, we study tight-binding Hamiltonians describing quadratic BCPs.
+We show that, when the Berry curvature is absent, a quadratic BCP with an arbitrary Berry phase always accompanies another quadratic BCP so that the total Berry phase of the periodic system becomes zero.
+This work demonstrates that the quantum metric plays a critical role in understanding the geometric properties of topological semimetals.